marceloes/dapr-workshop/Assignment03/README.md

 To get step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).

+## Unit tests

+Run the Unit tests in the `test/Assignment03` folder to see if you have correctly stood up & modified the Dapr services.
+Open each test project and execute `dotnet test`.

 ## Next assignment

 You've now completed this assignment.